ghadeeralturaif/case-study-bike-bike-share-navigate-speedy-success/README.md

 You can look at the analysis I made in the R programming language in the Bikeproject.ipynb file.

 # Share
-In this step, will create visualizations and key findings through Google colab. <br />
+In this step, You can look at the visualizations and key findings I made in the R programming language in the Bikeproject.ipynb file through Google colab. <br />
 # Act
 ### Conclusions:
 Members usually ride at weekday while casual members ride more at weekends. <br />